A Movie

 A Movie (styled as A MOVIE) is a 1958 experimental collage film by American artist Bruce Conner.
 It combines pieces of found footage taken from various sources such as newsreels, soft-core pornography, and B movies, all set to a score featuring Ottorino Respighi's Pines of Rome.

 The film is recognized as a landmark work in American experimental cinema, particularly as an early example of found footage.
-A Movie was inducted into the National Film Registry in 1994.
+A Movie was selected for preservation in the National Film Registry in 1994.

 Content

 A Movie has multiple false endings announced in its intertitles.

 A Movie opens with its longest shot, an extended production credit with Bruce Conner's name.
 After the opening credits, the countdown leader is interrupted by a shot of an undressed woman removing her stockings.
 Once the countdown completes, an intertitle falsely announces "The End" of the film.
 The film moves into a montage of cavalry, tanks, race cars, and a charging elephant.

 Another false ending precedes footage of zeppelins and tightrope walkers.
 In one well-known sequence, a man in a submarine looks through a periscope to see a woman posing in a bikini, leading to the launch of a torpedo and a mushroom cloud.
 This leads to water sporting accidents and racing mishaps.
 As the musical score swells, a succession of violent scenes ensues, including aerial bombings, the Hindenburg disaster, and firing squads.
 The film closes with a scuba diver exploring a shipwreck.